 2: All Boxes must be properly and completely filled-up.
-Failure to do so shall cause the delay in updating the corporation's records with the Commission
+Failure to do so shall cause the delay in updating the corporation's records with the Commission and/or non-receipt of Notice of Deficiencies.
+Further, non-receipt of Notice of Deficiencies shall not excuse the corporation from liability for its deficiencies.

 SyCip Gorres Velayo & Co.
-6760 Ayala Avenue 1226 Makati City Philippines Tel: (632) 8891 0307 Fax: (632) 8819 0872 ev.com/ph
+6760 Ayala Avenue 1226 Makati City Philippines

+Tel: (632) 8891 0307 Fax: (632) 8819 0872 ey.com/ph